JeanVanneste/uCourse/README.md

 # uCourse

-Code and other resources for the µCourses offered on UKOnline
+Code and other resources for the µCourses proposed by UKOnline on the UDKA platform.

 ## List of courses

+- PL190µ Introduction to the Go Programming Language
-- SE507µ Hacking password hashes with rainbow tables
+- SE507µ Hacking Password Hashes with Rainbow Tables